-Must Visit Tourist Places in Nepal
+Must Visit Places in Malaysia

 Petronas Twin Towers

-The most popular attractions in Kulala Lumpur, the Petronas Twin Towers are the tallest twin structures in the world.
+The most popular tourist attractions in Kulala Lumpur, the Petronas Twin Towers are the tallest twin structures in the world.
 With a whopping 88-storeys, these feature Skybridge- the double-decker connecting structure between the towers along with the headquarters for Petronas Company and other offices.
 Other several attractions include Kuala Lumpur Convention centre and Suria KLCC Mall.

 The towers have Islamic-inspired architecture and the area around them features the well-maintained KLCC Park.
 You can avail all these attractions and more, by exploring around with the help of a 170 meters elevator inside.

 Tuesday to Sunday - 9:00